How CRAFT Works

 model changes None — read-only audit

-egress None — no network calls
+leaves your machine Nothing — no network calls

 integrity Cryptographically signed · Content hash verified · Trusted